 Watch how to make this DIY bohemian room divider from scratch here.

-Ways to use this DIY wooden pegboard room divider with arches
+Ways to use this DIY wooden pegboard room divider

 This pegboard divider can have so many purposes and could be a great addition at the wedding, for example.
 Probably minus pegs since they are more for functionality.
 But the arches are gorgeous.
 You could add flowers or some other cute elements and make it one of a kind backdrop for your event.